Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Entropy

 The differential entropy for successive iterations:

-presents an interesting behaviour, as it can be seen in Fig. \ref{FigHVAR}(b).
-There is a critical value that separates two regimes: for $p < p_{ch}(i)$, $h_i(p)$ is negative, whereas for $p >p_{ch}(i)$ $h_i(p)$ increases.
+presents an interesting behaviour, as it can be seen in Figure \ref{FigHVAR1}b.
+There is a critical value that separates two regimes: for $p < p_{ch}(i)$, $h_i(p)$ is negative, whereas for $p >p_{ch}(i)$, $h_i(p)$ is positive.
 As it can be seen, $p_{ch}(i)$ depends on the iteration: as $i \to \infty$, $p_{ch}(i) \to 1$.
 As a consequence, the $p$-interval where $h_i(p)$ is positive shrinks to 0.
-Besides, $h_i(p)$ tends to 0 for all $p$, which means that the entropy converges to the function $H_{\infty}(p)$, for the infinite sequence (see panel (a)).
+Besides, $h_i(p)$ tends to 0 for all $p$, which means that the entropy converges to the function $H_{\infty}(p)$, for the infinite sequence .

-Because both Variance and Entropy are measures of uncertainty, it could be interesting to find a functional dependence between both (see Fig \ref{FigHVAR}).
+Because both variance and entropy are measures of uncertainty, it could be interesting to find a functional dependence between both (see Figures \ref{FigHVAR1} and \ref{FigHVAR2}).
 The curves we see, for the case $k=2$, can be parametrized either by $p$, for each iteration $i$, or by $i$, for each $p$.
-The parametric equations for each $p$ and $i$ are given by equations \ref{GVAR} and \ref{GenH}, for the variance and the entropy, respectively.
+The parametric equations for each $p$ and $i$ are given by Equations \eqref{GVAR} and \eqref{GenH}, for the variance and the entropy, respectively.
 As it can be observed, the relationship between $H$ and $VAR$ depends on $p$ for each iteration $i$.
-It is important to remark that, contrary to what is known for classical probability distributions, \cite{Ebrahimi, Mukherjee}, the dependence of $H$ on $VAR$ is not the graph of a function.
+It is important to remark that, contrary to what is known for classical probability distributions \cite{Ebrahimi, Mukherjee}, the dependence of $H$ on $VAR$ is not the graph of a function.
 Instead, the variation of $p \in [0,1]$ brings about a closed curve.
 Certainly, for $p < p_r$, this functional dependence coincides with that of the classical probability distributions \cite{Mukherjee}.
 On the contrary, for $p>p_r$, where both variables decrease with $p$, we find an almost linear dependence between them.
-Panel $(c)$ in Fig. \ref{FigHVAR} depicts the complete parametric curves for the first iterations obtained analytically.
+Figure \ref{FigHVAR2} depicts the complete parametric curves for the first iterations obtained analytically.